Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Approximate 2-design at half-integer time

 \begin{proof} Let us consider a general state describing two copies of the system

 where $\alpha_{0,0} = 2^{-2NL}$ by normalisation.
 The coefficients $\alpha_{\u, \v}$ must satisfy the following

 Applying the average dynamics to $\rho$ we obtain

-The fact that terms $\alpha_{\u,\u'}$ and $\sigma_\u \otimes \sigma_{\u'}$ with $\u\neq \u'$ are not present in the above expression follows from the fact that $W(t)$ is Pauli-invariant (see supplementary information A in reference \cite{Webb_2016}), which is proven in Lemma \ref{lem:PauliInvariantCircuit_Appendix}.
+The fact that terms $\alpha_{\u,\u'}$ and $\sigma_\u \otimes \sigma_{\u'}$ with $\u\neq \u'$ are not present in the above expression follows from the fact that $W(t)$ is Pauli-invariant (see appendix A of the reference \cite{Webb_2016}), which is proven in Lemma \ref{lem:PauliInvariantCircuit_Appendix}.
 Recall that at half-integer $t$ we have the time-reversal symmetry

 Applying the Haar twirling on $\rho$ we obtain

 where $\gamma = (2^{2NL}-1)^{-1}$ is the uniform distribution over non-zero vectors in $\V_{\rm chain}$.
 Substituting \eqref{eq:WW} and \eqref{eq:UU} into \eqref{eq:P meas} we obtain